coolwanglu/pdf2htmlEX/README.md

 ### Introduction

 pdf2htmlEX renders PDF files in HTML, utilizing modern Web technologies.
-It aims to provide an accuracy rendering, while keeping optimized for Web display.
+It aims to provide an accurate rendering, while keeping optimized for Web display.

 pdf2htmlEX is best for text-based PDF files, for example scientific papers with complicated formulas and figures.
-Text, fonts and formats are natively perserved in HTML such that you can still search and copy.
+Text, fonts and formats are natively preserved in HTML such that you can still search and copy.
-The generated HTML file is static, Javascript is optional.
+The generated HTML file is static, with optional features powered by JavaScript.

 [Learn more about who and why should use pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX/wiki/Introduction)